taofeekajibade/C_tutorial/linked-list/README.md

-# Tutorial on singly list link
+# Tutorial on singly linked list